choyer/hyde/README.md

 ### SVG Sprite Workflow

 > [!WARNING]
-> Not fully implemented.
+> **ON HOLD!** Not fully implemented.
 Still considering my options and whether using a sprite is the best approach.
 See [External SVGs that you can style](https://dev.to/javar/external-svgs-that-you-can-style-2a37) and [Which SVG technique performs best for way too many icons?](https://cloudfour.com/thinks/svg-icon-stress-test/)

 Icons (social, etc.) can be delivered by a single SVG sprite.
 A basic set of social service from [Simple Icons ](https://simpleicons.org/) is provided.